Why I Don’t Give A Damn About Living Unconventionally (How About You?)

 But if you say “you know, I need more stability and consistency.
 Going away for a week/month/two months a year but mostly staying in one place: that’s my ultimate life and I’m creating it now” then I’ll be right there cheering you.

-The difference is you are creating your life, not following a default.
+The difference is you are creating your life, not falling into a default.

 I started Free Range Humans to be about creating freedom + living life as yourself (rather than cramming yourself in that box labeled “the person people tell me to be in order to be good enough”).

-In fact, some of my favourite ‘success stories’ are not necessarily the sexiest ‘look at the business I launched from a iphone in Peru’ stories (though are pretty darn cool)… some free range course grads of whom I am insanely proud and supportive are those who decided, after working with me and exploring their options, to stay in a job, because that was the best place for them at that time.
+In fact, some of my favourite ‘success stories’ are not necessarily the sexiest… some free range course grads of whom I am insanely proud and supportive are those who decided, after working with me and exploring their options, to stay in a job, because that was the best place for them at that time.
 Instead they focused their energy – and applied what they had learned – to change their lives in other ways, and really create life on their terms

 That’s freedom.
 That’s success.
 Opening up possibilities, daring to come out as yourself.

-Wait a sec Marianne, if that’s the case why did you write a book with the theme of quitting your job + becoming your own boss?
+Wait a sec Marianne, if that’s the case why did you write a book with the theme of doing your own thing?

 Simple: two reasons: